 ODORLESS MOLE CRICKET SPRAY FOR THE YARD ^

-Adonis goes a long way.
+Prothor goes a long way and lasts a long time.
 The small 27.5 oz jug is enough to treat an acre.

 Use .6 oz per 1,000 sq/ft in 2-3 gallons of water along with 1 oz of the Spreader Sticker listed above.
-Treat once a month until they’re gone; once every 2-3 months to ensure they don’t return.
+Treat once and after 2 weeks, they should be gone.
+If you notice more activity a month later spray again.

-Using our Hose End sprayer listed above, you’ll need to add 1.2 oz of Adonis and 2 oz of Spreader Sticker to the tank.
+Using our Hose End sprayer listed above, you’ll need to add 1.2 oz of Proth and 2 oz of Spreader Sticker to the tank.
 Next, fill the sprayer to the 5 gallon line with water and hook it to your garden hose.
-Spray the entire tank over 2,000 sq/ft.
-For a 4,000 sq/ft area, add 2.4 oz of Adonis, 4 gallons of Spreader Sticker and fill the sprayer with water to the half way mark.
-Spray the entire amount over 4,000 sq/ft.
+Spray the entire tank over 5,000 sq/ft.
+For a 4,000 sq/ft area, add 2.4 oz of Prothor and 4 gallons oz of Sticker and fill the sprayer with water to the half way mark.
+Spray the entire amount over 10,000 sq/ft.

 CONTACT US ^

 Give us a call if you need further help.
 Our toll free is 1-800-877-7290 and we’re open Monday through Thursday, 8:00 AM to 7:00 PM.
 On Friday, 8:30 AM to 5:00 PM and on Saturday, 9:00 AM to 2:00 PM (Eastern Standard Time).